jeau/sandstorm-mavo-micro-app/README.md

 Mavo extends the syntax of HTML to describe Web applications that manage, store, and transform data.

-In the Sandstrorm context

-So, this micro-app could be interpreted and edited possibly in other context.

-It is quite possible to run the micro-app outside of Sandstorm with the internal php server, this is convenient to build the micro-app skeleton.
+It is quite possible to run the micro-app outside of Sandstorm with Go, this is convenient to build the micro-app skeleton.
 To do that, from the root directory, launch :

 - `go run microapp.go`
 - access the micro-app with your browser: `http://localhost:8000`